 All the leaks we’ve seen so far suggest the Galaxy S11/S20 will come with four rear cameras.
 Similar to what Samsung did with the bigger Galaxy Note 10.
 Either way, the cameras will be one of the absolute biggest areas of improvement over the Galaxy S10.

 We have good news though.
 Samsung will likely ditch the huge dual camera setup from the front of the Galaxy S10 Plus and stick to a single front-facing camera, located in the middle top of the display.

 Two front cameras are unnecessary, which is why Samsung only put one on the Note 10, and will likely do the same for the Galaxy S20.
 Personally, I hope they hide the camera UNDER the screen, which is a fancy technology they’ve been working on for several years.
 We’re just unsure if it’s ready for mainstream yet.

-- Galaxy S20 Ultra 5G will be the only model with the new 108MP camera from all the leaks.
+- Galaxy S20 Ultra 5G will be the only model with the new 108MP camera, and a different 16MP periscope telephoto lens

 - 108 MegaPixel Main Powerful Camera

-- 12MP 5x Telephoto Zoom Lens (periscope lens)
+- 64MP Telephoto Zoom Lens (periscope lens on Ultra)

 - 16MP Wide-Angle Lens